-On December 7, 1941 — the day President Franklin D. Roosevelt would call “a date which will live in infamy” on the following afternoon — hundreds of Japanese warplanes made a deadly surprise attack on the U.S. naval base at Pearl Harbor in Hawaii.
+On December 7, 1941 — which President Franklin D. Roosevelt would memorably name “a date which will live in infamy” on the following day — hundreds of Japanese warplanes made a deadly surprise attack on the U.S. naval base at Pearl Harbor in Hawaii.

-Not far away, a huge cloud of smoke was rising from the USS Arizona and the big battleship was sinking.
+Not far away, a huge cloud of smoke was rising from the battleship USS Arizona and it was sinking.

 Beyond the Arizona, the USS Oklahoma was rolling over.
 Sailors were jumping from its sides.